human-conditions/yodrew.github.io-original/f/j/sklenarka/index.md

             - shutters
             - door
     5. hum:
-        - isolate wagon from ground
+        - isolate wagon from ground: put it back on its wheels
-            - raise wagon off wheels
-            - use rubber blocks
-        - consult with sound engineers
+        - consult with sound engineers ;p
         - thicken/dampen walls with roofing, drywall.
+        - massive shutters
-        - ants
+    6. ants
         - traps at foundation blocks
         - stairs and deck cantilevered to not touch ground or ant traps for posts
-    6. deepen stairs
+    7. deepen stairs
-    7. enlarge deck
+    8. enlarge deck
 2. minor
-    1. water: filter and maybe magnet for iron
     2. mirror: above sink
     3. counter
         - reinforce
-        - lower it or raise chair
+        - lower it or raise chair?
     4. shelves
         - shallow
         - free-standing yet anchored to wall with an L-bracket and one screw